instantOS/instantos.github.io/roadmap.md

 # Roadmap

-A more technical and live updating list of concrete features can be found [here](https://github.com/instantOS/instantOS/projects/1)
+A more technical and live-updating list of concrete features can be found [here](https://github.com/instantOS/instantOS/projects/1)

-## Finish up Documentation
+## Finish up documentation

-Most articles from the Arch Wiki should apply to instantOS, so the documentation will focus on instantOS specific things only.
+Most articles from the Arch Wiki should apply to instantOS, so the documentation will focus on instantOS-specific things only.
 It will consist of many short articles with a video and text version that teach a single feature at a time.
 Learn the basics and add one more feature a day to your workflow to build your muscle memory and you'll be taking full advantage of